esteil/atvfiles/trunk/README.txt

 * Fix file deletion not deleting all stack segments and metadata.
 * Add `EnterAutomatically` preference to automatically enter ATVFiles at boot.
 * Add `ShowFileIcons` preference to hide the playlist/stack icons in the listing.
-* Places (essentially bookmarks for favorite folders).
+* Add Places feature, which are essentially bookmarks for favorite folders.
   * Mounted volumes are listed independently (no need for mounting/symlinking under `~/Movies`).
   * Folders can be added/removed from places by pressing RIGHT with the folder highlighted.
 * Leopard compatibility, thanks to the Sapphire team!
+  * Add pkg file for easy Leopard installation.
 * The settings menu now takes up the full width of the screen, instead of just the right-hand side.
 * Now open-sourced under GPL 3.